OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:16

-Baana the son of Hushai, in Asher and Bealoth;
+Baana, the son of Hushai - responsible for Asher and Bealoth;

 ## 1 Kings 4:17